amelialialee/MysteryMaze/README.md

 -------------------------------------------------------------------------------
 Note: This game is currently Windows only.

-1. Download the game file (MysteryMaze.exe)
+1. Go to the Releases section of this repository (right side of the repo page)
+2. Click the latest release and download MysteryMaze.exe
-2. Double-click MysteryMaze.exe to launch the game
+3. Double-click MysteryMaze.exe to launch the game

 -------------------------------------------------------------------------------
 6. How to Save and Load the Game
 -------------------------------------------------------------------------------